keithbuhler/keithbuhler.github.io/index.md

 ---

-### keithbuhler.com
+### welcome to www.keithbuhler.com

 <img src="/img/keithbuhler-golden.png" alt="Keith" align="left" hspace="20">

 Hi, thanks for visiting.
 I am currently [**teaching** philosophy and ethics](/teaching) at Asbury University and at the University of Kentucky.
 I have more  than 15 years of teaching [experience](/Buhler-CV) and really love what I do.

-My current [dissertation **research**](/research) is in virtue ethics, specifically the ethics and metaethics of recent neo-Aristotelians such as Philippa Foot, John McDowell, and Alasdair MacIntyre.
-My interest is in the relation between virtue, practical reason, and happiness.
+I am conducting [dissertation **research**](/research) in virtue ethics, specifically the recent neo-Aristotelians such as Philippa Foot, John McDowell, and Alasdair MacIntyre.^[As Rosalind Hursthouse explains: "The proponents of neo-Aristotelian ethical naturalism (henceforth ``Aristotelian naturalism'' for short) include Foot (2001), Geach (1956, 1977), Hursthouse (1999), McDowell (1995), MacIntyre (1999), Nussbaum (1993, 1995), and Thompson (1995); and also Anscombe because her work has influenced so many others.
+(Gaut [1997, 2002] should also be known as a significant contributor.)"]
+My interest is in the relation between [virtue](http://plato.stanford.edu/entries/ethics-virtue/), practical reason, and happiness.

 I have competences in [philosophy of mind, ancient philosophy, and philosophy of religion.](https://uky.academia.edu/KeithBuhler) My ultimate goal of doing philosophy is to flourish as a human being in community, and to help [**students**](/philosophy) do so as well.